Purpose and scope

 - leaflets and other languages and accessible formats

-Advice for contacts
+Advice for cases

-Those with confirmed COVID-19 should tell:
+Those with symptoms or confirmed COVID-19 should:

 This ensures that contacts are vigilant of respiratory symptoms that may develop.